cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 multiple users, the server can store these values separately and omit them from the user's record.

-## Online authenticated key exchange stage
+## Online authenticated key exchange stage {#online-phase}

 After registration, the user (through a client machine) and server run the authenticated key exchange stage of the OPAQUE protocol.
 This stage is composed of a concurrent OPRF and key exchange flow.
+The key exchange protocol is authenticated using the client and server private keys established during the offline phase; see {{offline-phase}}.
+The type of keys MUST be suitable for the key exchange protocol.
+For example, if the key exchange protocol is 3DH, as described in {{SecHmqv}}, then the private and public keys must be Diffie-Hellman keys.
 At the end, the client proves the user's knowledge of the password, and both client and server agree on a mutually authenticated shared secret key.

 This section describes the message flow, encoding, and helper functions used in this stage.

 ~~~
  Client (IdU, PwdU)                           Server (skS, pkS)